Disco: Dance

 In Chicago, the Step By Step disco dance TV show was launched with the sponsorship support of the Coca-Cola company.
 Produced in the same studio that Don Cornelius used for the nationally syndicated dance/music television show, Soul Train, Step by Steps audience grew and the show became a success.
 The dynamic dance duo of Robin and Reggie led the show.
 The pair spent the week teaching disco dancing to dancers in the disco clubs.
 The instructional show aired on Saturday mornings and had a strong following.
 Its viewers would stay up all night on Fridays so they could be on the set the next morning, ready to return to the disco on Saturday night knowing with the latest personalized steps.
 The producers of the show, John Reid and Greg Roselli, routinely made appearances at disco functions with Robin and Reggie to scout out new dancing talent and promote upcoming events such as "Disco Night at White Sox Park".

 In Sacramento, California, Disco King Paul Dale Roberts danced for the Guinness Book of World Records.
 He danced for 205 hours, the equivalent of 8½ days.
 Other dance marathons took place afterward and Roberts held the world record for disco dancing for a short period of time.

+Disco was influenced by art with the atypical song Bend It (1969) by British artists Gilbert & George.
+With the song comes special dance moves that blurrs the distinction between art and pop culture in a way never seen before.